 GCSRT Program | Electives

-This course covers the crafting of survey questions, the design of surveys, and different sampling procedures that are used in practice. longstanding basic principles of survey design are covered.
+This course covers the crafting of survey questions, the design of surveys, and different sampling procedures that are used in practice.
+Longstanding basic principles of survey design are covered.
 Statistical aspects of analyzing complex survey data will be featured, including the effects of different design features on bias and variance.
-Different methods of variance estimation for stratified and clustered samples will be compared.
-The handling of survey weights will be discussed.
-The capabilities of Stata for such analyses will be emphasized.
+Different methods of variance estimation for stratified and clustered samples will be compared, the handling of survey weights will be discussed, and the capabilities of Stata for such analyses will be emphasized.
 This elective consists of a blend of recorded online lectures and interactive webinars.
 The recorded lectures have an associated individual assignment (quiz).